 There’s always a winner, and it could be you.
 Visitors may stop by the shopping spree tables at any time during the show to place their entry for a drawing in one of the big baskets.
 The winner will receive a gift certificate for a $250 shopping spree that may be redeemed at an exhibitor’s booth at any Paradise City Arts Festival over the next year.

 Tour Northampton and the Valley!

 Deep in the heart of the Connecticut River Valley, surrounded by the gently rolling foothills of the Green Mountains and the Berkshires, lies Northampton, the hometown of the Paradise City Arts Festival.
-In autumn, the hills are draped in the blazing colors of New England’s fall foliage and the bustling “#1 Small Arts Town in America” becomes the Columbus Day Weekend home to hundreds of the country’s most celebrated artists and craft makers.
+In autumn, the hills are draped in the blazing colors of New England’s fall foliage and the bustling “#1 Small Arts Town in America” becomes the weekend home to hundreds of the country’s most celebrated artists and craft makers.